rosscon/klipper-macros/README.md

 # klipper-macros
-Collection of useful macros I have developed for Klipper
+Collection of useful macros for klipper

 ## Summary